 Harry smiled and closed his eyes.
-"Next best.
+"Yeah.
 You were the best."

 The Doctor shook his head.
 "Me?
 What am I?
 Some bloody alien–"

 "You are fantastic," Harry insisted.
-"And if I hadn't had anything on Earth, I would have happily spent the rest of my life with you.
+"And if I hadn't had anything on Earth, I would've happily spent the rest of my life with you.
 You git."

 The Doctor eyed him curiously.
 "You really mean that," he murmured.
-"You know all about the horrible thing I've done–"
+"You know all about the horrible things I've done–"

 "You didn't have any other choice!"
 Harry snapped, turning to glare at the other.
 "Us or them.
 It's not a choice anyone wants to make, but you made it.
 Damn it, Doctor!
 If it weren't for you, we wouldn't be alive!
 I wouldn't be alive!"
 Harry took a deep breath and touched the Doctor's arm, smiling when the other looked at him with such sorrow.
 "I'd never have met you.
 Never have known there was more out there.
 Never have let the muggles know my story.
 No, it wasn't a pleasant choice to have to make.
 But you made it.
 I respect you for that.
 Love you for it, sometimes."